GitarMan/reviewticker/reviewticker/readme.txt

 To insert the Review Ticker into the content of any post / page, use the following shortcode:
 [reviewticker]

+You can also insert optional text/HTML before or after the reviewticker like so:
+[reviewticker bg_color="#000000" insert_before="Optional text/HTML" insert_after="Optional text/HTML"]

 = Settings =

 * Fixed Footer? - Insert fixed footer at the bottom of the website